UW-CTRL/AA548-spr2024/bite-size-notes/week-6-b-free-final-time.md

 ## References
 [1]

 <!--
 Scope + objectives: What should one expect to learn from reading these notes?
 Think about what is the purpose of these notes, what questions will be answered, and what will the reader gain from reading these notes.

-Given the complexity of sequential convex programming both as a method and An understanding of what kinds of problems should be solved by sequential convex programming.
-An elementary understanding of the theory behind the topic.
-Concrete ways to start with sequential convex programming.
-References to learn more.

 Introduction: Introduce the topic.
 Include things like how it is relevant to controls, in what situation would a reader find this useful, is there some historical context that's important to know, is this related to other topics?

 Preliminaries: Set up the mathematics needed to describe the topic/concept.
 Introduce definitions, notation, theorems, etc.

 Main body: Describe the topic/concept at a suitable depth given your selected scope and objectives.
 Consider including:
 Figures and diagrams